Copula-like inference for discrete bivariate distributions with rectangular supports: -projections on Fréchet classes and the IPFP

 Given an input matrix $x \in \Gamma$, the first (resp.\ second) map rescales the rows (resp.\ columns) of $x$ such that $\Rc_a(x)$ (resp.\ $\Cc_b(x)$) has first (resp.\ second) univariate margin equal to $a$ (resp.\ $b$).

 Let $N \in \N$.
 The $(2N+1)$th step of the IPFP with target margins $a$ and $b$ can then be expressed as

 while the $2N$th step, $N \geq 1$, can be expressed as

 where the superscript $(N)$ denotes composition $N$ times and composition 0 times is taken to be the identity.
-We will say that the IPFP converges for a starting bivariate p.m.f.\ $x \in \Gamma$ if the sequence $\{ \Ic_{N,a,b}(x) \}_{N \geq 1}$ converges and we then denote the resulting adjusted p.m.f.\ (which is in $\Gamma_{a, b}$ as shall become clearer below) by
+We will say that the IPFP converges for a starting bivariate p.m.f.\ $x \in \Gamma$ if the sequence $\{ \Ic_{N,a,b}(x) \}_{N \geq 1}$ converges.